-Our vision is that Building My Table, LLC will help break personal and professional barriers in individuals and the community through workshops, groups, and programs.
-We strive to support one to build their table as an individual, family, and community.
-We work towards building the community by providing practical training for community agencies (establishing and maintaining boundaries when interacting when providing services to the community, reducing compassion fatigue, creating realistic goals, etc.).
+Our vision is to see Building My Table, LLC helping break personal and professional barriers in individuals and the community through workshops, groups, and programs.
+We strive to support people to build their table as an individual, family, and community.
+We work towards building the community by providing practical training for community agencies (establishing and maintaining boundaries when interacting and providing services to the community, reducing compassion fatigue, creating realistic goals, etc.).
 Building Your Table motivational journal will be a training tool to aid in managing self-care.
 The products that we handcraft will go hand in hand with our mission and values.
 We are very service-oriented, and our customers' satisfaction is one of our top priorities.
 We will be mindful of our customer's and staff's well-being– treating each and everyone with dignity and respect.